Quiet Borderline Personality Disorder: An Overview

 Why BPD Manifests Differently Between Individuals

 Why would BPD symptoms differ from one person to another?
 It may be that the cause and feelings of the condition are the same, but they are expressed outwardly in different ways.
+When comparing both BPD subtypes, such as quiet BPD and more classic presentations, the differences often lie in how symptoms are managed and displayed.

 When these children become adults, they may naturally continue the same coping mechanisms.
-These may or may not continue to work day to day, but never address the underlying feelings of despair or unhappiness.
+These may or may not continue to work day to day, but they never address the underlying feelings of despair or unhappiness.

 Those with high-functioning BPD may also be driven by their past experiences.
 They may want to prove to others that they can be successful, or may simply not want to live the same life that they grew up in.
 They can appear very competent on the outside, but feel anything but.